artghieri/The-C-Language/README.md

 INPUT num                            // The value passed is stored in num variable

 IF num > 0 THEN                      // The program checks if "num" is greater than zero.
-  PRINT ("GIVEN NUMBER IS POSITIVE"  // If "num" is greater than zero, and outputs the message "GIVEN NUMBER IS POSITIVE".
+  PRINT ("GIVEN NUMBER IS POSITIVE"  // If checks, and outputs the message "GIVEN NUMBER IS POSITIVE".
 ELSE IF num < 0 THEN                 // If the first condition wasn't accomplish the program checks if "num" is less than zero
-  PRINT ("GIVEN NUMBER IS NEGATIVE"  // If "num" is less than zero, and the message "GIVEN NUMBER IS NEGATIVE".
+  PRINT ("GIVEN NUMBER IS NEGATIVE"  // If checks, and the message "GIVEN NUMBER IS NEGATIVE".
-ELSE                                 // If none of the conditions were accomplish the program do following command PRINT ("GIVEN NUMBER IS ZERO")     // If "num" is equal to zero, and outputs the message "GIVEN NUMBER IS ZERO".
+ELSE                                 // If none of the conditions were accomplish the program do following command PRINT ("GIVEN NUMBER IS ZERO")     // Outputs the message "GIVEN NUMBER IS ZERO".
 ENDIF
 END
 ```